 - an autobiographical video ("My creative self");

 - performance of an original song;

 - a photographic exhibit;

 - an exhibit of original art works;

 - a reading of an original short story;

 - an autobiographical multimedia presentation;

 - an original dance routine;

 - original poetry;

 - a business plan for a new business;

-- a music video:
+- a music video;

 - philosophical musings about the meaning of life;

 - display and demonstration of a particularly creative Thoughtlog.

 NOTE: Do not do a project related to your teaching assignment.
-Do not do a home-based project, like redecorating, remodeling, or refinishing furniture.
+Do not do a home-based project, like redecorating, remodeling, cooking, or refinishing furniture.
 Many of you are creative in your home and in your cooking, but this is a project to have you take a few risks.
 No projects where you follow a pattern or craft kits, no scrapbooking.
-You may not finish your project in this 7-week timeframe.
+It is possible that you will not finish your project in this 7-week timeframe, do not let this keep you from pursuing an area of interest.
 You will make a presentation of your individual creative project.